 About Our Graduate Orientation

-Keep in mind that several colleges and programs also offer their own separate Orientations (which in many cases is mandatory).
+The College of Graduate Studies Orientation is not mandatory but encouraged.
+Keep in mind that several colleges and programs also offer their own separate Orientations, which are in many cases mandatory.
 Please check with your program about any orientation events specific to your program or college.

 If you have any questions, please contact firstname.lastname@example.org.

-Graduate Student Association
+New Graduate Student Online Orientation

 International students are also required to complete a MANDATORY immigration orientation session.
 New students to the university will receive an email with instructions on how to register for one of the sessions.
 For more information, please contact UCF Global at email@example.com.

 New graduate teaching associate, assistants and graders (GTAs) are also required to complete GTA Training, offered by the Faculty Center for Teaching and Learning (FCTL).
 For more information visit the GTA webpage.